-U.S. Citizens or Permanent Residents: To insure admission prior to the beginning of the semester, please submit application accompanied by all needed documentation and transcripts within the following timelines.
+U.S. citizens or permanent residents: To insure admission prior to the beginning of the semester, please submit application accompanied by all needed documentation and transcripts within the following timelines.

-Submit application between: To start classes in this semester: January 1 - July 31 FALL (August)
+To start classes in this semester Submit application between

+Fall January 1 - July 31

-September 1 - November 30 SPRING (January) January 1 - April 30 SUMMER (May)
+Spring September 1 - November 30 Summer January 1 - April 30